-The sfc command can be run only through command prompt.
+The sfc command can be run only through the command prompt.

 Note: When you run the sfc command, please make sure you open the command prompt as Administrator only.
 Otherwise, the sfc command may not work.
 Follow the instructions given below to open the command prompt as Administrator.